AdrianKoshka/bach-papers/poc/user-docs/quotes.md

 ## Context

 Perhaps you had something that you wanted organized into a structured document.
-For examples sake, we'll use a list of quotes, with an author, and date.
+For example's sake, we'll use a list of quotes, with an author, and date.
 You want the contents of this document to both show up as an `MOTD` (Message of the day), but also generate a nice HTML page for the corporate intranet, let's say you've already written said parser in `python`, but need to show a co-worker